Health Care & Medication

 • Transportation to medical appointments

-How do Medicare and ABD Medicaid work together?
+How do Medicare and Medicaid work together?

 Medicaid pays for some services not covered by Medicare.
 If you get Medicare, you may also be able to get help from D.C.
 Medicaid.
 Millions of Americans have both Medicare and Medicaid coverage.
 This is called being "dual eligible."